ysfoo/sparsefactor/README.md

 ## Usage

+Please ensure that [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/) is installed.
 The functionality can be accessed by building an `R` package:

    ```R
    install.packages("devtools")